Alisha-Shah/Warming-undermines-success-in-alpine-stoneflies/README.md

 This repository contains annotated code and data used for journal article "Warming undermines emergence success in a threatened alpine stonefly: a multi-trait perspective on vulnerability to climate change", accepted at Functional Ecology.

+The data are organized as follows:

+analysisScripts - folder containing annotated code related to analysis and statistical testing dataFiles - folder containing summary data used in statistical testing rawKinematicData - folder containing raw kinematic data, digitized using DeepLabCut, used to assess adult locomotor performance